hashicorp/vault-client-go/docs/SecretsApi.md

 		log.Fatal(err)
 	}

+	// TODO: authenticate if necessary (see the top-level README.md)

 	name := "name_example" // string | Name of the role
 	roleArn := "roleArn_example" // string | ARN of role to assume when credential_type is assumed_role
 	roleSessionName := "roleSessionName_example" // string | Session name to use when assuming role.
 Max chars: 64